Problematy/goodmap/docs/http-api.rst

 a page first, the same as a browser does (:ref:`api-csrf-scripted`).

 **Errors are ``{"message": "..."}``**, occasionally with an extra ``error`` field.
-Messages are deliberately generic — the details go to the server log, not the response.
+Messages are deliberately generic — the offending values go to the server log, not the response.
+A rejected query parameter names which one it was, without echoing the value:
+``{"message": "Invalid request data", "error": "invalid or out of range: zoom"}``.

 **Strings are translated** to the request's language before being returned, so category keys and field names come back as display text (:ref:`config-translations`).